Relearning the Definition of Worship

 When I was younger, I had worried whether I was appearing worshipful enough in front of others and God.
 I’d question my intentions and feel nervous during worship time at church.
 I felt like I'd have to repent because I was not "getting" into the worship songs enough, raising my hands, or dancing like others.

-I had dealt with this insecurity to the point where I became clinically depressed for two years over an identity and spiritual crisis.
+I had dealt with this insecurity to the point where anxiety swallowed me up for two years.
 I was crying out to God, "What am I doing wrong Lord?
 I thought I was saved; I thought I was being good enough for you; I thought..."

 And this cycle went on-and-on until God truly humbled me.